cal-poly-dxhub/university-buyerreview/README.md

 ### Step 4: Upload Documents & Run Processing

 #### Step 1:
-In the AWS console, upload the purchase order documents to the s3 bucket named 077938161517-us-west-2-dxhub-ub-bkt) Then retrieve the s3 uris from each document
+In the AWS console, go to the Cloudformation Stack named DocumentProcessingStack, and click on the "Outputs" tab.
+Locate the DocumentsBucketName key, then navigate to the S3 bucket specified by its value.
+Upload any purchase order related documents to that s3-bucket.
+Then retrieve the s3 uris from each document (note: we will need these uris to invoke the API)

 #### Step 2:
 Use the following command to list your REST APIs and find the id of the 'document-processing' API.